Yeast Infection In Toddlers: How To Treat & Prevention Tips

 Yeast infection of the vagina or anus may be treated with the help of suppositories (2).

-Complicated cases of candidiasis, such as invasive candidiasis, may require intravenous antifungal medications.
-Non-prescription antifungals are not safe and effective for yeast infection.
+Complicated cases of fungal infection in babies or toddlers, such as invasive candidiasis, may require intravenous antifungal medications.
+Non-prescription antifungals are not safe and effective for yeast infections.
 Mild yeast infection in the diaper area may not require any medication and may improve by keeping the baby diaper-free for many hours a day.

 Frequently Asked Questions